Information on MIT's COVID-19 vaccination requirement can be found at the bottom of this posting.

 Working Conditions: ascending/descending stairs; traversing the complex; moving about the jobsite and machinery to access equipment; sitting, standing, and/or remaining stationary for extended periods; and working from ladders, scaffolds, and other above-ground locations such as roofs and antenna towers.
 Personal protective equipment must be worn as required by the specific assignment.
 The environment contains dust, odors, and fumes, high levels of noise, and temperature extremes.
 Work will be performed near steam and moving machinery, in tight areas and confined spaces such as utility holes and crawl spaces, and with and around chemicals and solvents.
 Some work is performed in research labs and outdoors in inclement weather.

 This is a remote site with limited staff and unique job demands.
 It requires as-needed overtime and call-ins.

+This is an essential position in accordance with the MIT Policy on Emergency Closing or Early Release.
+During emergencies, employees in this title are excused from their regularly scheduled work only with the specific authorization of their supervisors, regardless of any public announcement that the Institute is closed.
 MIT will conduct a background check (including checking criminal records) for finalists.
-For current MIT SEIU members, this background check will be done for finalists who are bidding for a promotion or for a voluntary transfer to another classification or seniority unit.
+Candidates must pass and maintain a D.O.D. security clearance.
+For current MIT SEIU members, this background check will be done for finalists bidding for a promotion or a voluntary transfer to another classification or seniority unit.

 The mission of MIT is to advance knowledge and educate students in science, technology and other areas of scholarship that will best serve the nation and the world in the 21st century whether the focus is cancer, energy, economics or literature